-Join Chris Converse for an in-depth discussion in this video Preparing the small artboard, part of Learn Sketch: The Basics.
+Join Chris Converse for an in-depth discussion in this video Preparing the small artboard, part of Sketch Essential Training: The Basics.

 - So now we're ready to take our medium sized screen design…and adjust it down to a smaller screen size.…I'll get the 600 pixel artboard here…in the center of the canvas.…The first thing we're going to do…is adjust the layout settings.…Now unlike the changes we did…from large to medium screens,…these changes are going to be a little bit more significant.…We'll start by adjusting the layout settings…to a six column grid.…Then for the header, we're going to scale our logo,…and we're going to remove the navigation,…and replace it with the mobile menu.…